 Students are encouraged to understand and critically assess the emergence, implementation, and interpretation of international accounting standards and also comprehend their economic, social and organisational effects.
 The course further aims to expand knowledge of fundamental conceptual issues in IFRS accounting and the current research on this.
-Students will be required to familiarise themselves with the technical background of IFRS accounting in self studies.

 Four Current Issues in IFRS Financial Reporting - subject to annual review, based on current developments in accounting research and practice

 There will be a two-hour kick-off session at the beginning of the semester, and ten two-hour sessions over a number of consecutive days towards the end of the semester.
 The course will require self-study by the students prior to the block sessions.
 These sessions will be used to critically reflect on current IFRS Financial Reporting issues.
 The block sessions will include presentations prepared by the students, discussions of their work, and they will illustrate critical accounting problems through exercises and case studies.
 Throughout the semester, there will be feedback and practice sessions, providing the opportunity to obtain the lecturers feedback on the coursework in progress and discuss some (rather technical) accounting topics not covered in the block sessions

 ||Other requirements|| For Business School PG students only, or by special permission of the School.
 Please contact the course secretary.

 Course Delivery Information